MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-setup-machine-learning.md

 ## Chained "combo" install

-You can install and configure the database engine and Machine Learning Services in one procedure by appending R or Python packages and parameters on a command that installs the database engine.
+Install and configure the database engine and Machine Learning Services.
+Append R or Python packages and parameters on a command that installs the database engine.

 1. For R integration, install [Microsoft R Open](#mro) as a prerequisite.
 Skip this step if you are not installing the R feature.

-2. Provide a command line that includes the database engine, plus language extension features.
+2. Create a command line that includes the database engine, plus language extension features.

   You can add a single feature, such as Python integration, to a database engine install.